SandileTshabalala/Time-sheet/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Matateni Pty Ltd

 ## 🆘 Support & Issues